 I recently found this application sonic pi using which you can create music.
-Sonic PI is a live coding music synthesizer.
-It has a prebuilt version available for Raspberry pi.
-This tutorial is not going cover the basics of how to use Sonic Pi, instead about how to use python along with Sonic PI.
+Sonic Pi is a live coding music synthesizer.
+It has a pre-built version available for Raspberry Pi.
+This tutorial is not going to cover the basics of how to use Sonic Pi, instead about how to use python along with Sonic Pi.
 In specific how to install the software and get the python api working.

 $ sudo apt-get update $ sudo apt-get install lxde

 If you are using RPi display directly then run the Sonic pi,